 Beginning with fall 2026 hiring, graduate students interested in GTA or GRA positions will be required to apply for available roles through a formal, centralized process; this process will be made available in June.
 Positions will be assigned to qualified applicants following a structured priority order.

-This page provides an overview of the changes, key definitions, times and what current students can expect.
+This page provides an overview of the changes, key definitions, times and what current students and incoming students (new students starting their graduate program in fall 2026) can expect.
 Information will continue to be updated as additional details become available.

 Background and definitions